Jorgehdzdata/Project1_group3/README.md

 •	Are non-residents more likely to commit crimes?
 •	What month does the most criminal activity occur?
 •	How does the number of crimes per month compare to ten years ago?
-•	In winter (Nov-Feb), are violent or non violent crimes more prevalent?
+•	In what month are violent and non violent crimes more prevalent?
 # Datasets to be Used
 •	FBI
 (https://crime-data-explorer.app.cloud.gov/pages/home)